 XYL: Cobi from The Netherlands.
 She was there through WWII and a member of the Dutch underground.
 We were married in Florence, Italy in October 1949.
-Two children and four grandchildren.
+Two children and four grandchildren, and two greatgrandchildren.

 We live in Bozeman Montana on five acres at an elevation of one mile - one acre for the tx antenna field, and one acre for the rx antenna field.
 The rest are big trees, a creek, big gardens and flowers, and views of the nearby forest and mountains to the south that reach a height of 11,000 feet.

 Another adventure is in CQ May 2002, my story of "The Vovage of Discovery" about the canoe trip of some of our Bozeman MT ham club members down part of the Missouri River along some of the route of Lewis and Clark some 200 years earlier.
 Write ham stories, one about Navy copy of JA code msgs during battle of Midway.
 Also CQ magazine stories of qsl card excanges after 63 years formy VQ3 qso with VQ8AD; and a story of qso conacts with a lady ham 105 years old (young).